nlina-0/portfolio-2024/README.md

 ### Work Page

-After redesigning the **about page** that uses borders rather than colour blocks, the other pages were revisited and redesigned in that manner for consistency.

-The **work page** consists of 3 sections:

-- Information about self, contains a resume link (This section was added later in the design process)
+The purpose of the work page is to display education and work history, as well as having a link to a resume.
+This page is displayed in a list view.
+It consists of 3 sections:

+- Information about self
 - Education history
 - Work history

+After redesigning the **about page** that uses borders rather than colour blocks, the other pages were revisited and redesigned to maintain consistency.

 #### Resume button